elasticpath/html5-reference-storefront/README.md

 <h3 id="remote">Running HTML5 Reference Storefront Remotely</h3>
-Running remotely means your HTML5 Reference Storefront is running locally, but Cortex API, Search, Commerce Engine, etc, runs on an external server.
+Running remotely means your HTML5 Reference Storefront is running locally, but Cortex API, Search, Commerce Engine, etc, run on an external server.
-We expect your Cortex API is using the Integrator
+When running remotely, we expect your Cortex API is using the Integrator project.
+For more information on the Integrator, see http://docs.elasticpath.com

 <b>To run remotely:</b>
 <ul>